luciousmc/full-stack-lessons/exercises/sql-select/README.md

 #### Sorting Results

-As mentioned above, it should never be assumed that rows retrieved from a table will be returned is a specific, predictable order.
+As mentioned above, it should never be assumed that rows retrieved from a table will be returned in a specific, predictable order.
 However, it is possible to include an **`order by`** clause in the `select` statement to control the order of the result set.

 ```sql
 select *